dataset-ninja/hyper-kvasir/CITATION.md

-If you make use of the HyperKvasir data, please cite the following reference:
+If you make use of the HyperKvasir Segmentation data, please cite the following reference:

 ```bibtex
 @article{Borgli2020,